blukatdevelopment/UnchainedWorldsOld/basic_edition_player_handbook.md

 1. Dual wielder: When wielding two Minor or Martial weapons and taking the attack action, you may make an additonal attack.
 2. Pugilist: Your unarmed attacks deal 1d6 damage, and you may make one additional attack when you take the attack action unarmed.
 3. Smite: Once per rest, you may channel good or evil energy and add 1d12 to an attack when it hits.
 4. Battle Buddy: You gain a pet.
 It's max hit points are always half yours.
 It has an AC of 12 and a +2 to attacks.
+1d6 damage.
 5. Archer: You gain an additional +4 bonus to attack rolls made with bows
 6. Great weapon fighter: You may reroll the damage on any attack with a great weapon, picking the higher of the two.
 7. Threatening presence: You gain a +4 bonus to checks made to intimidate others.